scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The shortest time-to-live is 5 minutes, 37 seconds, and 500 milliseconds ([](#hopfield)) and a segment is valid up to that same amount of time prior to its origination timestamp ([](#seginfo)).
 Assuming segments are originated at least once a minute, if the clock difference between the originator of a path and any routers that it refers to does not exceeds 4 minutes and 37 seconds, the shortest-lived segment and the most recent segment are usable.
 To that end, a clock accuracy better than 1 minute is more than sufficient.

+The control service and its clients authenticate each-other according to their respective AS's certificate.
+Path segments are authenticated based on the certificates of the ASes that they refer to.
+The time validity of a certificate is affected by the offset between verifier and originator clocks.
+The expiration of a SCION AS certificate typically ranges from 3h to 5 years.
+As a result, a time offset measured in minutes is immaterial.

 Each administrator of a SCION router or core control service is responsible for maintaining sufficient clock accuracy.
 No particular method is assumed by this specification.

 ## Propagation of PCBs {#path-prop}